rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Two arrests after almost €35m drugs seized in Co Cork
+## Four arrested after drugs worth €31m seized in Co Cork

 date: 2025-07-01, from: RTÉ News

-Two men have been arrested in connection with the seizure of drugs worth up to €35 million in Co Cork.
+Four men have been arrested in connection with the seizure of drugs worth over €31 million in Co Cork.

 <br>